cee-studio/orca/docs/INTERNALS.md

 return something other than ``ORCA_MISSING_PARAMETER``.
 However, for most purposes, this is fine.
 If there is a need for another error code, they can be found or added at ``/common/types.h``.

+When the function ends, we return ``ORCA_OK`` to signal that 'everything went well.'

+# Extending our function
+Now that the base skeleton is complete, we can continue on in finishing the function.
+To start this chapter off, we will be utilizing the ``specs`` system described near the start of this guide.

+If we want this to be useful for users, it would be best to 'output' the response information to the user, but parsed in a way that is easy to use for the user.
+To output the information, however, we will need a location to output it **to.**

 If you have any questions, feel free to join our [Discord server](https://discord.gg/nBUqrWf).